andlo/mycroft-skills-list-gitbook/skills/mbta-bus-tracking-skill.richhowley.md

 Inbound
 Which stop?
 Mount Auburn Street at Putnam Ave
-Route One service to Dudley arrivals for Mount Auburn Street at Putnam Avenue:
-Arriving in 11 minutes
+Route One service to Dudley arrivals for Mount Auburn Street at Putnam Avenue Arriving in 11 minutes
 Arriving in 21 minutes
 Arriving in 34 minutes